What Does Breast Uplift (Mastopexy) Mean?

 - Please review the FAQ page on mastopexy for a more comprehensive discussion

 For women who have never had breast implants, and have sagging breasts, the big question is whether to have the uplift first then implants, or to have the uplift and implants at the same time.
-Mr Turton’s advise is that you allow him to make that decision as it based on the degree of sag that you have, combined with your desires, and balancing risks against benefit.
+Mr Turton’s advice is that you allow him to make that decision as it based on the degree of sag that you have, combined with your desires, and balancing risks against benefit.
+For many women with significant sag it is better to have the uplift first, then after 6-months to have the breast implants.

 See the FAQ page on mastopexy for a more comprehensive discussion